emijerochim/smartbrain/README.md

 - Image URL submission and face detection through the backend RESTful API
 - Display of the bounding box around the detected face on the image

-## Running the Code ▶️

-1. Clone the repository using `git clone https://github.com/emijerochim/smartbrain.git`.
-2. Enter the project directory using `cd smartbrain`.
-3. Install the required packages by running `npm install`.
-4. Start the development server with `npm start`.

 ## Contact